jmarrec/OpenStudioMeasures/README.md

 * Enable DCV and switch central Contant Volume Fan to Variable Volume Fan (VFD)
 * Purge Unused Design Specification Outdoor Air
     * with an optional string filter: only applies to DSOAs where name includes the specified string
+* Append Suffix to Thermal Zone Name
+	* User can specify if affect thermal zones should either INCLUDE or NOT INCLUDE the searched string

 ### Forking and Pull requests are welcomed!